 Bianca looked from one to the other, feeling like they hadn’t changed at all–and that she had read too much into Qiao Qiao’s weird behavior earlier.
 Her bright smile lit on her face again.
 “It seems like some things haven’t changed around here.”

 “Guess not,” Chen Yi replied.
 But he didn’t forget about turning to Qiao Qiao and pestering her about her newly acquired powers again.

 “You’re just too much, man,” Qiao Qiao returned.

 Bianca walked away from them at that time and back to the center of the room–next to Johnny.
 It was then that Chen Yi flashed Qiao Qiao a wink.
 And Qiao Qiao caught on right away.
 She had been too sloppy, causing Bianca to get all suspicious.
 He had to jump in with his act to divert attention from Bianca.

-“You’re welcome,” Chen Yi muttered before turning to listen to what Johnny and Bianca have to say.
+“You’re welcome,” Chen Yi muttered before turning to listen to what Johnny and Bianca had to say.

 It didn’t take long since they were already quite anxious to find out about Johnny and Bianca’s announcement.